dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_specific.rst

 The :ref:`qpu_graph_changes_table` table identifies changes to the :ref:`working graphs <topologies_working_graph>` for the generally available QPU solvers.
-A QPU solver's current ``graph_id`` is displayed on the Leap dashboard for the solver's properties and a problem's parameters.
+A QPU solver's current ``graph_id`` is displayed on the Leap dashboard (a solver's Properties and problem's Parameters modals) and available through the Ocean SDK.

 .. note:: Deployment dates are links to the related release note, if available.